RPGroup-PBoC/whale/2026/readings.md

 ## Preliminary reading

-In December, we assigned Spying on Whales as your reading assignment over winter break.
+In December, we assigned Spying on Whales and How to Speak Whale as your winter break reading assignments.
 Below is a fuller list of highly recommended reading material:

 * [Spying on Whales](https://books.google.com/books/about/Spying_on_Whales.html?id=95yaDwAAQBAJ), by Nick Pyenson.
 The past, present, and future of whales, illuminated by modern DNA science.

+* [How to Speak Whale](https://books.google.com/books/about/How_to_Speak_Whale.html?id=ArNXEAAAQBAJ), by Tom Mustill.
+How modern science and machine learning are being used to study cetacean communication.

 * [Among Whales](https://books.google.com/books/about/Among_Whales.html?id=mUESAAAAYAAJ), by Roger Payne.
 Payne was part of the team that first discovered the structure of whalesong.
 He was one of the foremost experts on the Southern Right whales of Patagonia, and a close friend of the novelist Cormac McCarthy.
 This memoir recounts his life in science, and his immersion in the mystery and beauty of nature.

-* [How to Speak Whale](https://books.google.com/books/about/How_to_Speak_Whale.html?id=ArNXEAAAQBAJ), by Tom Mustill.
-How modern science and machine learning are being used to study cetacean communication.

 * [At the Water's Edge](https://books.google.com/books/about/At_the_Water_s_Edge.html?id=fxHrAwAAQBAJ), by Carl Zimmer.
 A history of two important evolutionary transitions: fins to limbs (our Devonian ancestors arriving on land), and much later, limbs to fins (wherein some mammals returned to the deep).